Last Updated on

 The frame of the backpack is going to be nothing more than a metal rack from your oven, that you would typically set pans on to bake food.

 Then we are going to use two bed sheets, each one wound up, and then “woven” through two sides (the long sides) of the metal grill.
 These are going to tie together at the ends, effectively creating a “loop” that will fit over both arms just like the shoulder / arm straps on a store-bought backpack.

-You can take one really long rope (for example, 100 feet) or two shorter ropes (both 50 feet) and then tightly coil them around the oven grill.
+You can take one really long rope or cord (for example, 100 feet) or two shorter ropes (both 50 feet) and then tightly coil them around the oven grill.
 Coil the two sections of rope 12 inches apart, and on the grill where each of the sheets weaves through.

 After this step is completed you will have arm / shoulder straps, as well as padding that will cushion your back from the oven grill, where gear is going to be strapped on to next.

 Tarp is an excellent item to have, as you can use it for both a shelter and a “rain catch” for rainwater harvesting.
 An abundance of tarp also means you can have a fully enclosed shelter, complete with waterproof floor.
 As we all know, shelter is the most crucial of the survival basic needs – it’s one of the reasons we love tarp so much.

 Somewhere in your survival supplies have a smaller section of tarp (’12 x 12′ for example) and a larger section (’18 x 18′).
 Roll the larger section up, and include a number of supplies (such as food, fire-starter or survival lighter, and clothing) in the roll.
 Make sure that the weight is balanced, knowing that you are going to need balanced weight for the pack to be semi-comfortable over long distances.